dhonsel/SimSE/README.md

 # SimSE - Simulation of Software Evolution
 Agent-based simulation model to simulate software evolution.
 Repast Simphony is used for the implementation.
 A detailed description of the model, the parameters and their extraction can be found in \[1\].
+A general workflow how all tools work together can be found [here](https://github.com/dhonsel/SimSE/blob/main/docs/workflow.md#workflow).

 ## Requirements
 To build the model or to develop it further [Repast Simphony](https://repast.github.io/) (version 2.7) is required.
 For the development and execution of the simulation model Java 11 or newer is also required.